MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 Migrating to Defender for Endpoint requires the following broad actions, which are described in the following sections:

-1. Opt in to the public preview.
-1. Review and record your current Tunnel configurations.
-1. Get and deploy the Defender for Endpoint app from TestFlight.
+1. Have users get and install the Defender for Endpoint app from TestFlight.
+2. Review and record your current Tunnel configurations.
-1. Create new VPN profiles that use *Microsoft Tunnel (preview)* as the connection type.
+3. Create new VPN profiles that use *Microsoft Tunnel (preview)* as the connection type.
-1. Clean up your previous deployments.
+4. Clean up your previous deployments.

 The server settings stay exactly the same regardless of the client you’re using.

-### Join the Defender for Endpoint public preview for Microsoft Tunnel on iOS

-To gain access to the Microsoft Defender for Endpoint app that includes support for Microsoft Tunnel on iOS, you must opt into the public preview.
-Only tenants that sign-up for the preview will have access to the preview app that supports Microsoft Tunnel.

-**To opt into the preview**, sign up at [SignUp URL](RUL).

-After you sign up, you’ll be alerted by email when your tenant has access to the preview app.
-The email includes instructions for deploying the preview Microsoft Defender for Endpoint app.
-Unlike other apps, you won't deploy the preview Defender for Endpoint app to users and devices.
-Instead, users must install the app themselves.

 ### Install the TestFlight version of Defender for Endpoint

-Defender for Endpoint app isn't available to download and deploy to iOS/iPadOS devices.
-Instead, each use must access TestFlight (testflight.apple.com) to install the app.
+Defender for Endpoint app isn't available to deploy to iOS/iPadOS devices through Intune.
+Instead, each user must access *TestFlight* (testflight.apple.com) to install the app.
 Users will need their Apple ID to complete the installation.

 1. On an iOS/iPadOS device that will use Defender for Endpoint as the Tunnel client app, browse to [https://aka.ms/mdeiosv2beta]( https://aka.ms/mdeiosv2beta).
 You're prompted to install the TestFlight app on the device or open TestFlight if it is already installed.

 2. On the TestFlight app, follow the onscreen instructions to install Microsoft Defender for Endpoint.
 Verify that the version number is **1.1.21030301**.

-3. Sign-in and onboard the Defender for Endpoint using your corporate account.
+3. Sign in and onboard the Defender for Endpoint using their corporate account.

 ### Review and record your current Tunnel configurations for iOS/iPadOS